-School hours are 8:00 am to 3:21 pm.
-Students should NOT be at school before 7:45 am.
-(Main Vestibule doors will be locked until 7:30am).
-School dismisses at 3:21 pm.
-Students need to leave the building no later than 3:25 unless they are part of an after school group or other arrangements have been made.
+School hours are 8:00am till 3:21pm.
+Students should NOT be at school before 7:45am.
+(Main Vestibule doors will be locked until 7:45am).
+Upon entering students will report to assigned homerooms.
+School dismisses at 3:21pm.
+Students need to leave the building no later than 3:25pm unless they are part of an after school group or other arrangements have been made.
 Students will not be allowed to stay on school property unsupervised after this time.